softspike/softspike/README.md

 ### Hello there, I'm Evaldas<a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>
 <p> Welcome to my page!
-You have found an MSc Computing student based in Cardiff 🏴󠁧󠁢󠁷󠁬󠁳󠁿 🇬🇧 .
+You have found a MSc Computing student based in Cardiff 🏴󠁧󠁢󠁷󠁬󠁳󠁿 🇬🇧 .
 Anything and everything that can be classified as technology💻 fascinates me.

 <h3>⚡️ A Few Quick Facts</h3>